Developing Workforce with Mathematical Modeling Skills: Case Study: Preparation of Data-Driven Mathematical Scientists for the Workforce

-S-STEM graduation rates were computed by using projections: 20 actual graduates between 2014 and 2019, were added to 19 expected graduates by May 2021.
-Thus, 39 S-STEM participants are expected to graduate out of a total of 58 funded students, implying a gross graduation rate of 67\%.
-On the other hand, the effective graduation rate includes only the number of students that successfully completed the S-STEM program, i.e., 43 instead of 58, giving an effective graduation rate equal to 91\%.
-ETSU's undergraduate graduation rate oscillates from 20\% to 23\%\cite{ipeds}.
-It is measured from the percentage of entering full-time students with plans to get a Bachelor's degree, and who complete their degree program within four years.

-The number of students enrolled in the mathematics minor (in all forms not just restricted to modeling) at ETSU, is subject to strong variability, and it fluctuates from 15 to 33 over Fall 2013 -- Spring 2018.
-The minor completion rate also sustains variability ranging between 30\% and 69\% per year.
-During this five-year period the number of completed mathematics minors is 56, including those that were funded by the S-STEM program, versus 41 while excluding the S-STEM participants.
-Therefore, S-STEM scholarships induced a relative percentage increase of 37\%.
+Several S-STEM participants continued graduate studies either in Master's degree programs (4 students) or doctoral programs (6 students).
 S-STEM scholars that did not continue graduate studies upon graduation were successful landing employment, in positions that require skills with an interplay between data, computer simulations, and mathematics and/or statistics.
 The following are some of their employers in the private sector and federal government: \begin{itemize} \item Clayton Homes \item Eastman Chemical Company \item National Security Agency \item Riparian LLC \item U.S. Army Materiel Systems Analysis Activity \end{itemize}

+Recruiting full-time, first-time students into the S-STEM program was a challenge.
+We kept a public webpage and circulated public service announcements in a local National Public Radio station, yet the number of submitted applications was nominal, at best.
+After the second year, we expanded our strategy by targeting students enrolled in the Calculus sequence and Linear Algebra, which required developing a relationship with the instructors alongside with an onset of traits that were used to filter potential applicants, by the middle of a semester.
+After pools of potential applicants were identified, we placed individual phone calls delivering ``an elevator pitch" of the S-STEM program.

+Just taking one course over a summer term can make a substantial difference in two or three subsequent semesters.
+This was another area of growth for the S-STEM program at ETSU.
+In Summer 2018, the courses Integral Calculus, Differential Equations, and Linear Algebra were offered with online asynchronous delivery, over a period of ten weeks.
+S-STEM scholars did attend synchronous supplemental instruction sessions (while using video conferencing).
+Prior to this summer, these courses were only offered in-person, over an intense period of five weeks.
+Our instructional design targeted adult learners working full-time during the summer at remote locations.
+Thus, completing these courses with remote delivery in Summer 2018, allowed S-STEM scholars to enroll in upper-level classes (e.g., see Figure \ref{seqminor}) during Fall 2018 and Spring 2019.